Java String comparison. The difference between == and equals().

 The equals() method:

-The equals method compare the text content or the value of two string variables.
+The equals method compares the text content or the value of two string variables.
 If both variables have exact same value, equals() will return true, otherwise it will return false.

 So, str1.equals(str2) , str1.equals(str3), and str2.equals(str3) will all return true.